 Digital marketing is essential for your business, especially these days when everything is online.
 Several techniques can drive traffic to your website, which in return boosts sales and leads.
 The two most common are SEO or search engine optimization and pay-per-click (PPC) advertising.
 Both have advantages, but which is the best option?

 Search engine optimization or SEO is about getting natural visibility in search engines through targeted keywords.
 It’s essential for branding and developing trust with your customer base.
 The process serves two main functions, getting your website and content indexed by search engines and reaching consumers through relevant terms for your page and brand.

 SEO covers more than your website.
-It involves optimizing everything to get specific, high-intent traffic to increase your visibility in search results.
+It involves optimizing everything to get specific, high-intent hybrid traffic to increase your visibility in search results.
 The goal is to always come up on the first page of Google, Yahoo, and Bing results pages.
 Few internet users make it to page two of the search results.

 What is everything?